anna-and-banana/CS61B/proj2/gitlet-design.md

 **Name**: Anna

 ## What is Gitlet
-- Gitlet is a version-controll system that mimics some of the basic features of the Git.
+- Gitlet is a version-control system that mimics some of the basic features of the Git.
 - A version-control system is essentially a backup system for related collections of files.